Connect with others who understand.

 5. Emma Caulfield Ford

-After her diagnosis, Caulfield Ford continued to work before revealing that she had MS. While shooting “WandaVision” in the summer of 2020, she found that the heat triggered her symptoms badly: “The heat was unbearable.
+After her diagnosis, Caulfield Ford continued to work, but in the summer of 2020, while shooting “WandaVision,” she noticed that the heat triggered her symptoms badly: “The heat was unbearable.
 And I was feeling every inch of that.
 I got really weak. … I was very, very uncomfortable and no one knew.
 I said nothing.
 And I paid the price for that.”
+Now, as an advocate for the Multiple Sclerosis Foundation and other groups, she takes precautions to manage her symptoms.

 6. Janice Dean